How to Qualify for a Mortgage Loan: A Borrower's Guide

 - Borrower has a good credit score.
 The middle FICO score is higher than 640.

 - Borrower has at least 5 percent for a down payment, or 3.5 percent for an FHA loan.
 A down payment of 10 percent is even better.

 - Borrower has enough money in the bank (i.e., cash reserves) for the first two mortgage payments.
 This is above and beyond the money needed for down payment and closing costs.

-This person would probably be able to qualify for a home loan in 2011.
+This person would probably be able to qualify for a home loan.
 Again, none of this is written in stone.
 If you are strong in four out of the five categories, a lender might let you slide a little in the fifth category.
 For example, if you have excellent credit and a large down payment, you might "squeak by" with a debt-to-income ratio outside of the desired range.
 You could still qualify for the mortgage loan, based on your other strengths.

 Ready to Apply for a Loan?

 If you feel that you're a qualified borrower based on everything we've discussed in this article, there is no reason you shouldn't apply for a mortgage loan.
 After all, that's the only way to find out where you stand.
 You have nothing to lose except (in some cases) an application fee.
 Can you qualify for a mortgage?
 Find out today.

 This article answers the question: How do I qualify for a home loan these days?
 If you would like to learn more about this topic, you can use the search box at the top of this page.
 There are literally thousands of mortgage-related articles and news stories on this website.
 So you're bound to find what you need.